oelegeirnaert/threefold_hydra_node/README.md

 - [ ] Create new docker file
   - [ ] Install the Hydra Daemon
   - [ ] Install the Webserver for remote management of the Hydra node
   - [ ] Authenthication method?
-To be decided but preferably SSH key pair
+To be decided but preferably SSH key pair (Can https://webauthn.io/ be an option?)

 ## WebApp
 - [ ] Load environments variables